alros/rag-python/README.md

 ### 06-sentence-split

-Evaluates how SentenceSplitter works
+Evaluates how SentenceSplitter works.

 ### 07-rag-pipeline

-Variation of 06-sentence-split
+Variation of 06-sentence-split.

 ### 08-query-chroma

-Test to verify how Chroma retrieves knowledge based on queries and filters
+Test to verify how Chroma retrieves knowledge based on queries and filters.

+## 09-refiner

+Utilisation of LLMs to re-rank results from the vector database.

+## 10-keywords-extraction

+Methods to extract keywords (or key-phrases) from a text.

 ## Datasets